John Wheeldon

 John Murray Wheeldon (9 August 1929 – 24 May 2006) was an Australian politician and journalist.
-He was a member of the Australian Labor Party (ALP) and a senator for Western Australia from 1965 to 1981.
-He held ministerial office in the Whitlam government as Minister for Repatriation and Compensation (1974–1975) and Minister for Social Security (1975).
+A member of the Australian Labor Party (ALP), he served as an Australian Senator for Western Australia from 1965 to 1981.
+In the Whitlam government, he was the Minister for Repatriation and Compensation (1974–1975) and Minister for Social Security (1975).
 He was known for his views on Australian foreign policy and after leaving politics became an editorial writer for The Australian.

 Early career

 Wheeldon was born in Subiaco, Western Australia and educated at Perth Modern School and the University of Western Australia.
 He graduated in arts and law and then worked as a solicitor.
-He was later President of the Western Australian Young Liberals, but resigned in protest at Robert Menzies' attempt to ban the Communist Party of Australia, declaring that it "seemed rather fatuous to call itself the Liberal Party and then introduce a bill like that."
+He later served as President of the Western Australian Young Liberals, but resigned in protest at Robert Menzies' attempt to ban the Communist Party of Australia, declaring that it "seemed rather fatuous to call itself the Liberal Party and then introduce a bill like that."

 Political career

 At the 1964 half-Senate election, Wheeldon was elected to the Australian Senate, representing the Australian Labor Party.
-His term commenced on 1 July 1965.
-He strongly opposed the Vietnam War and (though no supporter of communism) visited North Vietnam at the invitation of the North Vietnam peace committee, while Australia was involved in fighting in South Vietnam.
+His term began on 1 July 1965.
+He strongly opposed the Vietnam War and, though not a supporter of communism, visited North Vietnam at the invitation of the North Vietnam peace committee while Australia was involved in fighting in South Vietnam.
 In 1967, he spoke against the war in the United States with Jim Cairns.
 According to Senator John Faulkner, Wheeldon "... showed real passion for the causes he believed in: his opposition to the Vietnam War, his support for the independence of East Timor, his abhorrence of apartheid and his deep concern about Soviet imperialism."

 Wheeldon was appointed Minister for Repatriation and Compensation in June 1974 in Gough Whitlam's third ministry and was responsible for implementing Whitlam's ambitious plan to establish a national compensation scheme.
 In addition, he was appointed Minister for Social Security in June 1975 when Bill Hayden was appointed Treasurer.
 Both appointments were terminated by the dismissal of the Whitlam government in November 1975.
 Wheeldon remained a senator until 30 June 1981, having chosen not to contest the 1980 election.

-In 1968, Wheeldon was suspected by Charles Spry, the director-general of the Australian Security Intelligence Organisation (ASIO) of having been compromised by contact Wheeldon was alleged to have had with a female member of the staff of the French embassy in Canberra, who had what appeared to be a personal relationship with Soviet diplomatic staff who were suspected of being intelligence agents.
+In 1968, Charles Spry, the director-general of the Australian Security Intelligence Organisation (ASIO), suspected that Wheeldon was compromised by his contact with a female staff member of the French embassy in Canberra.
+She appeared to have a personal relationship with Soviet diplomatic staff suspected of being intelligence agents.
 In a declassified top secret "Note to Prime Minister" in 1968 (apparently prepared for the benefit of Prime Minister John Gorton), Spry characterised Wheeldon's actions as "consistent with those of at least a collaborator with the RIS [Russian Intelligence Service].
 He may be a recruited agent."
-Wheeldon was never questioned about Spry's suspicions, and the young woman who was the sole source of the accusations against him left the country and admitted herself to Horton Hospital at Surrey, a psychiatric institution.
+Wheeldon was never questioned about Spry's suspicions.
+The woman who was the sole source of the accusations against him left the country and admitted herself to Horton Hospital at Surrey, a psychiatric institution.